-A regular turbo trainer uses the tyre of a bike, usually rolling on a metal or composite drum, to drive the trainer.
+A regular (or wheel-on) turbo trainer uses the tyre of a bike, usually rolling on a metal or composite drum, to drive the trainer.
 After clamping the bike into the turbo trainer, a dial can be used to finely adjust how hard the roller presses against the wheel of the bike.

-It’s recommended by most turbo trainer manufacturers that you use a special hard compound tyre that’s less resistant to wear and heat build up on a turbo trainer.
-Turbo trainer tyres absolutely cannot be used on the road!
+It’s recommended by most turbo trainer manufacturers that you use a special hard compound tyre that’s less resistant to wear and heat build-up on a turbo trainer.
+Turbo trainer tyres absolutely cannot be used on the road.

-Feedback’s Omnium turbo trainer uses rollers instead of a flywheel Simon Lees / Immediate Media
+Feedback’s Omnium turbo trainer uses rollers instead of a flywheel.
+Simon Lees / Immediate Media